lecarles/FeelingBlue/README.md

 What shade of blue are you feeling?

 ## About the Project
-Behance link
+This is an artistic-experimental IoT prejoect developed as part as the "easy pieces" MP Project "On The Internet Nobody Knows you0re a toaster", at KISD.
+More about the project and it's narrative can be found at its Behance Page.

 ## How it works

 3 needles move over the colour the user selects on a website, with a slider.
 Each needle has its own site and is theoretically designed to be used by a different user.
+The value received by the slider at the web, hosted locally, went to a ESP8266 , that passed the value via Software Serial Com to an Arduino, in charge of mapping this values and making three stepper motors move.

+I'll overview all of this and highlight some code snippets now.

 ### The Website